jimmc414/advanced_vector_embeding_toolkit_and_cookbook/README.md

 **Use case:** News searchers often say things like "show me pieces that are more about policy than politics."
 Directional search boosts the desired trait (policy) so those articles bubble up first while still honoring the original query intent.

 **Method:** Represent the base query vector and then add a *direction vector* (for example, a centroid built from known "policy" examples) scaled by a weight α.
-The skewed query `q' = q + α · v_dir` rewards documents aligned with that semantic axis without rewriting your original text search.【F:embkit/lib/query_ops/__init__.py†L11-L32】 We generally sweep α∈{0.2,0.5,0.8,1.0}; values around 0.5–0.8 provide a noticeable preference without overwhelming broad queries.
+The skewed query `q' = q + α · v_dir` rewards documents aligned with that semantic axis without rewriting your original text search.【F:embkit/lib/query_ops/__init__.py†L11-L32】 We sweep α∈{0.2,0.5,0.8,1.0} to tune how assertively the direction nudges the ranking.

+**Empirical findings:** The sweep shows α∈[0.5,0.8] lifts nDCG@10 while keeping recall within a single point of baseline; α=1.0 over-emphasizes the policy axis and drops Recall@10 by roughly six points, so we ship 0.5 by default.【F:experiments/runs/directional_search/metrics.jsonl†L1-L4】【F:experiments/runs/directional_search/log.txt†L1-L1】

 **Config snippet:**
 ```yaml